rt1599/rt1599/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m interested in Machine Learning and Deep Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently a Competitive Programmer.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...